BeAPI/bea-sanitize-filename/README.md

 ## License

-BEA - Find Media is licensed under the [GPLv3 or later](LICENSE.md).
+BEA - Sanitize Filename is licensed under the [GPLv3 or later](LICENSE.md).